Azure/azure-functions-templates/Functions.Templates/Templates-v2/DaprServiceInvocationTrigger-Python/dapr_service_invocation_trigger_template.md

 To run the code snippet generated through the command palette, note the following:

-- The function application is defined and named `dapp`.
+- The function application is defined and named `app`.
 - The name of the file must be `function_app.py`.

 ## V2 Programming Model